pretix/pretix-docs/docs/topics/vouchers.md

 Leave the automatically generated suggestion in the "Voucher code" field or provide your own.
 Set "Maximum usages" to the upper limit of discounted purchases that you want to allow.
 If you do not want to set a limit, use a very high number such as 999999.
-Alternatively, you can use the "Maximum discount budget" option below to limit potential losses in case of unexpectedly high usage of the voucher.
+Alternatively, you can use the "Maximum discount budget" option to limit potential losses in case of unexpectedly high usage of the voucher.

 Set the "Valid until" option to the end of the limited time offer, for example the end of the following day.
 You can restrict usage of this voucher to only certain products by selecting a product or quota in the "Product" field.